 4.)
 Officials in "National City" (California), a predominantly Hispanic community, pushed to tear down an athletic center for struggling kids to make way for luxury condos.
 Why would they do that?

-The Drew Carey Project – Vol. 1 covers numerous Common Core Curriculum standards across several subject areas including ELL, Language Arts, Media/Technology, and Social Studies for Grades 6-12.
+The Drew Carey Project – Vol. 1 covers numerous educational standards across several subject areas including ELL, Language Arts, Media/Technology, and Social Studies for Grades 6-12.
 To find which standards it covers specific to your grade, subject area, and which standards your district is using, use our Standards Alignment tool.

 I really appreciate the short videos and accompanying questions and discussion activities.
 There is just enough content and length to the videos while allowing time for discussion and debrief within a one period class.
 Thanks!

 Jeff Mattison English/Lang.
 Arts - 7 La Paz Middle School, Salinas, CA

 My students like seeing the videos and discussing how these topics affect our society too.
 That leads to great journaling and open forum as well as greater level of thinking.
 All the key things for a lesson.

 Dawn Baldesi English/Lang.
 Arts - 12 Silvedge Middle School, Arnold, MO

 This video was a great addition to my senior government classes.
 It provided clear examples of the issues surrounding government and allowed for greater class discussion dealing with the role of local governments.